Who says bringing a woman on board ship is bad luck?

 In October 1720, Rackham and his crew were captured and taken to Jamaica, where they were convicted and sentenced by Governor Lawes to be hanged.
 According to accounts Bonny’s last words to the imprisoned Rackham were: “Had you fought like a man, you need not have been hang’d like a dog.”

 There is no historical record of Bonny’s release or of her execution.
 This has fed speculation that her father ransomed her, that she escaped, or even that she resumed a life of piracy under a new identity.

-[The image shown is in our Iachos base, but the color will appear the same in this base]
+[The image shown is in our Iachos base, the color will appear somewhat paler in this base]

 A luxurious 55/45 blend of certified British Bluefaced Leicester (BFL) and silk, this superwash fingering weight is incredibly soft and a dream to work with.
 It is light and drapey with a soft hand but still provides excellent stitch detail.
 The wool and silk take dye beautifully, so the yarn shades come out bright and deep, with a lustrous sheen.

 438 yards, 100 grams